System Design Space

 Mixing orchestration and collaboration

-One diagram simultaneously details internal process and interorganizational exchange.
+One diagram tries to show both an internal process in detail and inter-organizational exchange.

 Message Flow within one pool